 (Ord.
 4-140, passed 1-12-2011) Penalty, see 90.99

-90.05 DOGS IN CITY PARKS.
+90.05 DOGS IN CITY PARKS

-(A) It shall be unlawful for any person to allow any dog within the boundaries of the city park roam.
+(A) It shall be unlawful for any person to allow any dog to roam freely within the boundaries of the city park.
 Dogs are required to be leashed at all times.
 It shall be a defense to this section if the dog is used as a guide dog for a deaf or blind or medically certified person.

 (B) Violation of this section shall be considered a Class D violation as defined by Oregon Revised Statutes.